Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Introduction

-Federated learning (FL)~\cite{mcmahan2017communication,kairouz2021advances,li2020federated} is a framework that facilitates collaborative model training across clients without necessitating the sharing of local data, and can enable knowledge transfer among heterogeneous models through either explicit knowledge distillation---typically requiring a public dataset \cite{lin2020ensemble, mora2022knowledge}---or by mandating that the models share a subset of parameters.
-Within this latter approach, prevalent methods include the joint training of Deep Neural Networks (DNNs) that either share entire layers or specific parameters within a layer.
-This can be achieved through techniques such as ordered dropout \cite{diao2020heterofl, horvath2021fjord} or early exits \cite{teerapittayanon2016branchynet, teerapittayanon2017distributed}.
-The final configuration of these shared parameters is influenced by the diverse and potentially conflicting requirements of the different models.
-For instance, parameters within a shared layer may learn to identify features of varying complexity depending on whether the layer is part of a deeper or shallower DNN.
+Federated Learning (FL)~\cite{mcmahan2017communication,li2020federated,kairouz2021advances} provides a framework for such collaborative training, enabling nodes to train machine learning models without sharing their local data.
+In FL, knowledge transfer among heterogeneous models can be achieved through explicit knowledge distillation---which typically requires a public dataset~\cite{lin2020ensemble, mora2022knowledge}---or by having the models share a subset of parameters.
+Within this latter approach, the most common method is to jointly train Deep Neural Networks (DNNs) that either share entire layers or specific parameters within a layer.
+Techniques like Ordered Dropout, which selectively drops parts of the network during training~\cite{diao2020heterofl, horvath2021fjord}, and Early Exit Networks, which allow models to make predictions at intermediate layers~\cite{teerapittayanon2016branchynet, teerapittayanon2017distributed}, can be used to customize models according to the varying memory and computational constraints of different nodes.

-It may seem natural to balance these conflicting requirements by considering the role of each model within the CIS at inference time.
-For instance, one might expect that models expected to handle a greater volume of inference requests should exert a more substantial influence on the final tuning of the shared parameters.
-Nevertheless, to the best of our knowledge, existing research has ignored these unique attributes of the CIS setting.
-For example, existing approaches such as those proposed in \cite{teerapittayanon2017distributed,nawar2023fed,ilhan2023scalefl} for training distributed early-exit networks assign equal importance to all models.

-This paper represents the first effort to introduce a more principled approach to FL training of models in a CIS.
-Our methodology aims to systematically address the distinctive challenges posed by CISs, filling a critical gap in the current literature.

-\paragraph{Contributions.} Our first contribution is the formulation of CIS training under realistic inference service constraints as an opportune optimization problem.
-We demonstrate that, under a reasonable assumption, this problem can be transformed into an equivalent simpler optimization problem.
-Here, the objective function (the true error) is a weighted sum of the expected losses for each trained model, with weights $\LL$ corresponding to the expected inference request rates.

-Our second contribution is the proposal of a general FL algorithm designed to minimize an opportune weighted sum of empirical losses over the clients.
-This algorithm enables computationally stronger clients to assist weaker clients in model training according to predefined probabilities.
-It functions by integrating two sets of parameters: the weights of the empirical losses $\LLa$ (which may differ from $\LL$), and the probabilities matrix $\boldsymbol{p}$.

-Our third contribution is a rigorous analysis of the impact of the key parameters $\LLa$ and $\boldsymbol{p}$ on the true error.
-We dissect the error into its constituent components---generalization error, bias error, and optimization error---to provide a comprehensive understanding of how these parameters influence the training process and the corresponding tradeoffs, and to derive practical configuration guidelines.